Polyhedral skeletal electron pair theory: Clusters with interstitial atoms

 Owing their large radii, transition metals generally form clusters that are larger than main group elements.
 One consequence of their increased size, these clusters often contain atoms at their centers.
-A prominent example is [Fe_{6}C(CO)_{16}]^{2-}.
+A prominent example is [Fe6C(CO)16](2-).
 In such cases, the rules of electron counting assume that the interstitial atom contributes all valence electrons to cluster bonding.
-In this way, [Fe_{6}C(CO)_{16}]^{2-} is equivalent to [Fe_{6}(CO)_{16}]^{6-} or [Fe_{6}(CO)_{18}]^{2-}.
+In this way, [Fe6C(CO)16](2-) is equivalent to [Fe6(CO)16](6-) or [Fe6(CO)18](2-).